-(13) Commission of any specified sex act with knowledge that the defendant has AIDS or HIV at the time of the commission of the offense allows for a sentence enhancement of one, two, or three years in the state prison.
+the offense allows for a sentence enhancement of one, two, or three years in the state prison.
 Penal Code § 666.7.

-(14) Any person who exposes another to the HIV by engaging in unprotected sexual activity when the infected person knows at the time of the unprotected sex that he/she is infected with HIV, has not disclosed his/her HIV-positive status, and acts with the specific intent to infect the other person with HIV, is guilty of a felony punishable by imprisonment in the state prison for three, five or eight years.
-Evidence that the person had knowledge of his/her HIV-positive status without additional evidence, shall not be sufficient to prove specific intent.
+(12) Any person who exposes another to the HIV by engaging in unprotected sexual activity (see Definitions (25)) when the infected person knows at the time of the unprotected sex that he or she is infected with HIV, has not disclosed his or her HIV-positive status, and acts with the specific intent to infect the other person with HIV, is guilty of a felony punishable by imprisonment in the state prison for three, five or eight years.
+Evidence that the person had knowledge of his or her HIV-positive status without additional evidence, shall not be sufficient to prove specific intent.
 Health & Safety Code § 120291.